BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Bowling (GitHub Respository)](https://github.com/BenSheridanEdwards/bowling-challenge)
-- Technologies Used: JavaScript, Jasmine
+- Technologies Used: *JavaScript, Jasmine*
-- Skills Learnt: Reinforcement of how to TDD a JavaScript application.
+- Skills Learnt:
+  * How to build a complex game using JavaScript
+  * How to effectively encapsulate behaviour and gain visability in JavaScript

 ### Side Projects - Airport & FizzBuzz

 I also translated two of my earlier Ruby projects, Airport & Fizzbuzz, into JavaScript.